The sensuous, modern forms of Barbara Hepworth

 One of the artist’s most coveted periods is from around 1960 when, from her studio in Trewyn in Cornwall, she produced a

 series of monumental works.
-They included Meridian, a commission for State House in central London (demolished in 1990),
+They included Winged Figure, 1963, a commission for the John Lewis department store on Oxford Street in central London,

 and the five-tonne work